faceless-ui/modal/src/ModalContainer/README.md

 # Modal Container

 This is the DOM node that all modals will portal into.
-Background overlays can be applied here for a global effect or styled directly onto individual modals.
+Global and shared transitions and background overlays can be scoped here, or [styled directly](../asModal/README.md#classes) onto each modal individually.

 ## Usage

-Render a single instance anywhere within your app, so long as its a descendent of the [Modal Provider](../ModalProvider/README.md).
+Render a single instance anywhere within your app, so long as its a descendent of [ModalProvider](../ModalProvider/README.md).

 ```jsx
   import React from 'react';